-Activating or deactivating an identify LED by using the SDMC:
+Activating or deactivating an identify LED by using the SDMC: About this task

 The system provides several LEDs that help identify various components, such as enclosures or field replaceable units (FRUs).
 For this reason, they are called identify LEDs.

 You can activate or deactivate the following types of identify LEDs: